graycoreio/daffodil/libs/cart/guides/extensions.md

 - Magento

 ### Magento
-Provide the `DAFF_CART_MAGENTO_EXTRA_CART_FRAGMENTS` to query additional fields on a Magento cart query.
+Use `provideDaffCartMagentoExtraCartFragments` to query additional fields on a Magento cart query.
 This applies to all of the driver calls that return a `DaffCart`, which is most of them.

 The additional fields are present on the untyped `extra_attributes` field.